Copyright 2018-2024 Xanadu Quantum Technologies Inc.

 # limitations under the License.

-"""Contains a function extracting the tapes at postprocessing at any stage of a transform program.
+"""Contains a function extracting the tapes at postprocessing at any stage of a transform program."""

 from functools import wraps

-from typing import Union, Callable, Tuple
+from typing import TYPE_CHECKING, Literal, Optional

 import pennylane as qml

-from .qnode import QNode, _make_execution_config, _get_device_shots
+from .qnode import _make_execution_config

 def null_postprocessing(results):

-"""A postprocessing function with null behavior."""
+"""A postprocessing function with null behaviour."""

 return results[0]